 Yes, you can use the cloud player to do so.
 Not just a laptop, you can do it on your desktop too.

-Yes, as long as you use the web-based cloud player.
+Yes, as long as you use the audible web player.
 But you have to have an internet connection with your PC or laptop.